syangaskhan/syangaskhan.github.io/_posts/2025-06-22-writing-slowly.md

 Sometimes, when I do 20-minute writing sprints with my writing friends, at the end, some folks will have 1,000 words written, while all I've gotten to is a measly 200.
 It's easy to feel like I'm behind, like I'm not writing quickly enough.
 Hell, it took me three years to write a 20,000 word novella.
 Some people write full novels in that time span.
 Some even write _multiple_ novels.

 Then I stop and remind myself: I've had other accomplishments during those three years.
 I earned my PhD.
 Got my first industry job.
 Moved to a new city.
-Worked in physical therapy for over a year to rehab a two-year long injury.
+Worked in physical therapy for two full years to rehab a chronic injury.
 Wrote not one, not two, not three, but _four_ PuzzledPint sets.

 Part of the reason why I'm slow is because I have so many varied interests.
 After all, trying new hobbies is my favorite hobby.
 And I believe that though it makes me slower (less time for writing), it also makes my stories better, adding new experiences and new perspectives to my worldview.